 After a mile of running, I found it was a great opportunity to meet and mingle with other runners from overseas, versus it being a race.
 I noticed only a handful were seriously running.
 The photo I took (top), is the only photo where you see people are running.
 The rest of the photos taken were merely group photos and selfies.

 I met Bianca from the Philippines.
 I also had the pleasure to meet numerous runners from different countries.
 We mostly spent time chatting, took more photos and just enjoying the friendly atmosphere.
 Chocolates were handed out at the half-way point.
 Yes!
-I eat anything sugary on race day.
+I eat anything sugary on race day and caffeinated beverages (but not much).
 Some delicious soup was served after the race – perfect for the cold weather.

 We strolled around the start line the day before to get familiar with the surroundings.
 The start line was at the Tokyo Metropolitan Government Building.